Ewie1/CI_PP4_Wildlifers/README.md

 The font was chosen from Google Font but I mostly used simple stanard font

 ### Structure
-This website was structured with the animal logo which give a wild life characteristic but also with the regular easy to use nav bar, a body of information and the regular footer which give the final characteristics of a funtional webpage. ***:
+This website was structured with the animal logo which give a wild life characteristic but also with the regular easy to use nav bar, a body of information and the regular footer which give the final characteristics of a funtional webpage.

-- Home
-- Program page
-- My bookings page
-- Contact us page
-- Blog page
-- Register page
-- Login/Logout page
-- Enroll page
+The site Navbar is a black with a logo to to the lefzt which navigate to te home, links to the site pages on the right witha drop style nav which have links for registration, login and booking.
+At the bottom of the page there is the footer which contains office location informtion and social links.

+- The site is consist of these pages:
+ - Home page that contains information and images to share about wild life with 2 nav buttons to register and enroll in program.
+ - The program page which display a paginated list of animals the programs represent, the status and option to read more about them
+ - A page to read more about the selected animal with a button to return to the aniaml list and a button to booking form
+ - My bookings page if user is looged in shows a paginated list of that users enrollment programs with option buttons to edit or cancel the enrollment
+ - The contact us page display the contact form on which user can send us a message and also contain a map location of our Stockholm office
+ - The blog page show a list of site blog post wth the option to view the blog
+ - The blog page view show blog post details craeted date and comments, if the suer is logged in a comment for is present to allow suer to leave a comment on the post
+ - The registration page displays the registration form for user to access and use site features
+ - The login page displays a form to give return user an easier was to log in to sue site features
+ - The Enroll page displays a for for users to make a booking with choices or date, time, animal, Jobs,etc.

 ### Wireframes